About

 Live Web Cam

-1952, Ed Keene, Ken Keller, Ken Stormo, John Finola, Jack Morcum, and Richard Morcom formed the Black Hills Chairlift Company.
-The Ringer Chairlift was originally installed going up Kussy, but it was only utilized for the Summer Chairlift Ride business.
-In 1954, the Black Hills Chairlift Company began winter ski operations.
+In 1952, Ed Keene, Ken Keller, Ken Stormo, John Finola, Jack Morcum, and Richard Morcom formally established the Black Hills Chairlift Company.
+The original Ringer Chairlift was installed on Kussy and initially operated only as a summer scenic ride.
+By 1954, winter ski operations officially began.

 Thank You to Our Sponsors